8 Ways to Measure Retail Performance and Productivity

 Net Sales ÷ Number of Employees = Sales per Employee

-Since the profit comes from the second item we sell and not the first, then accessorizing the sale is paramount.
-This is an easy calculation.
-Simply divide the total sales by the accessory sales.
-This will tell you how well your employees are doing at adding on the sale as well similar to the Items per transaction above.
+The profit in a retail store comes from the second item sold, not the first.
+Therefore knowing the accessory sales provides information on what items are generating a profit.
+To calculate this number, simply divide the total sales by accessory sales.
+This will tell you how well your employees are doing at adding additional items onto the sale, similar to the Items per transaction above.
 Depending on your products, an ideal range for this metric is 10%.

 Net Sales ÷ Accessory Sales = Accessory % of Sales